Meet

 Led trainings for faculty at preeminent universities across the country.

-Built a flourishing national community through The Arena.
+Built a flourishing national community: The Arena Men’s Group.

 Published The Men’s Group: A Novel of Messy Friendships.